DashBlocks/desktop/README.md

 # Electron-Based Dash Desktop app

 ## Linux Instructions:
-- Download the appimage from the latest release
+- Download the AppImage from the latest release
 - Run the AppImage

 ## Windows Instructions: